Waiywaiy/oopwaiywaiy/README.md

-# (OOPwaiywaiy) library for exampl python OOP by Suppanimit meemungkit
+# (OOPwaiywaiy) library for example python OOP by Suppanimit meemungkit

 This programing is only example for python OOP learning